Key insights

 A critical step in capturing the WOTC is integrating WOTC screening into the employer’s onboarding process.
 This strategic incorporation helps identify eligible hires who meet necessary conditions.
 A professional service provider can streamline WOTC compliance and help you navigate the complex paperwork and credit deadlines.

-WOTC target groups include veterans, SNAP (food stamp) recipients, residents of Empowerment Zones or Rural Renewal Counties, ex-felons, and individuals receiving Supplemental Security Income, among others.
+WOTC target groups include veterans, SNAP (food stamp) recipients, residents of Empowerment Zones or Rural Renewal Counties, ex-felons, unemployment benefit recipients, and individuals receiving Supplemental Security Income, among others.

 For-profit businesses can use the credit to reduce their business income tax liability, while tax-exempt organizations — specifically when hiring qualified veterans — can apply it against payroll taxes.
 This flexibility allows a wide range of employers to benefit from WOTC, making it an appealing program for various organizations seeking to enhance their workforce while also receiving a tax benefit.